chm535091029/ABFCG1/README.md

 ```
 Our method mainly including two stages:(1) CodeKG establishment (2) Generating code by ABFCG.
 ## CodeKG establishment
-We have published the processed datasets in the dir named "processed_datasets", if you want to create your dataset, keep reading this section, or you can skip it.

 ### Create KG
 We use Neo4j to store the knowledge graph, so please install it before this step.
 And then create a knowledge graph with your own address, username and password.
 The function to establish CodeKG is in the folder of